zoharkiks/music-player/README.md

 </p>

 ## Introduction 🚀
-To create a responsive music player with minimalistic design.
+A responsive music player with minimalistic design.
 Users can choose a particular song to play from the given library.

 <h3 align="left">Languages and Tools 💻 </h3>
 <p>